Faculty & Staff

 English

 Filip Lewandowski was born in Krakow, Poland and immigrated to the U.S. to join his family when he was eight years old.
-He became an avid Legomaniac and Ninja Turtles enthusiast.
-After watching Bloodsport (starring Jean Claude Van Damme, he fell in love with martial arts.
-He subsequently took up Tae Kwon Do, and transitioned to full contact Kyokushin Karate in his late teens.
+After watching Bloodsport (starring Jean Claude Van Damme), he fell in love with martial arts and subsequently took up Tae Kwon Do, then transitioned to full contact Kyokushin Karate in his late teens.
 After graduating from Whitney Young High School, Filip double majored in English Literature and Communication at DePauw University.
-His previous teaching experience includes serving as an ESL instructor at a nonprofit, Polish American Association, as well as, teaching English abroad in South Korea.
+His previous teaching experience includes serving as an ESL instructor at a nonprofit, Polish American Association, as well as teaching English abroad in South Korea.
 He completed his M.Ed. in Secondary Education at Loyola Chicago in 2014 and student taught at ChiArts, where has been a full-time English teacher since.
-When he is not at school, Filip enjoys watching movies, occasionally bad ones, with his partner Jennifer, walking around with his two dogs, and trying consistently lift weights.
-Filip is honored to serve as a teacher for the wonderful students in his English 1 Honors and English 4 classes.
+When he is not at school, Filip enjoys watching movies, occasionally bad ones, with his partner Jennifer, and walking around with his two dogs.
+Filip is honored to serve as a teacher for the wonderful students in his freshman English and upperclassmen AP classes.

 Dara Miller